TARZAN AND THE HUNTRESS

 (please click)

 My stepmother was quite wealthy and picked up the tab on most if not all of my learning experiences and childhood adventures.
 For it all to unfold in a timely manner and with the correct guidance she also picked up the tab on my uncle overseeing me.
-Inside a good portion of those folds you could almost always find somewhere lurking nearby my godfather, one or both of my two brothers, my first cousin, a boy around my same age somehow related to my stepmother by the name of Richard, and a kid we called Bub President Hudson.
+Inside a good portion of those folds you could almost always find somewhere lurking nearby like my godfather, one or both of my two brothers, my first cousin, a boy around my same age somehow related to my stepmother by the name of Richard, and a kid we called Bub President Hudson.
 The kid, and the reason I bring all of this stuff up, was the son of some movie actress my uncle knew that went on-and-on continuously all day and night telling us that his mom was a spy and that she went to school with Tarzan.

 Bub President Hudson was a very young boy, the youngest in our group.
 Where he came from none of us knew, he just showed up one day and started living with us.
 How he could have come up with such a story about his mom being a spy and going to school with Tarzan by just making it up out of whole cloth as well as having the last name Hudson, is beyond comprehension if it was not so --- especially if you take into consideration and compare what he said in relation to the background of an actress my uncle knew named Rochelle Hudson.